timbray/quamina/README.md

 called **Events** to discover which of the patterns match the fields in the event.

+### Status

+As of late May 2022, Quamina has a lot of unit tests and they're all passing.
+We are working on getting the GitHub-based CI/CD nailed down and stable.
+We have not pressed the “release” button, so we reserve the right to change APIs.

 ### Patterns

 Consider the following JSON Event, taken from the example